open-ephys/bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

 The GUI accepts values for stimulation waveform parameters in metric units (e.g., milliseconds and microamps).
 In the backend, the GUI converts metric units into units that can be written to the hardware.
-Because the conversion between metric values and converted values is not always exact, the GUI might automatically update the metric value initially input by the user to a metric value that more accurately represents the converted value that will be written to hardware.
-This update is visually displayed in the same text box where the user initially input their values and happens when the focus moves away from the active text box (e.g., the user presses <kbd>Tab</kbd> or clicks somewhere outside of the text box).
+Because the conversion between metric values and converted values is not always exact, the GUI might automatically update the metric value initially input to a metric value that more accurately represents the converted value that will be written to hardware.
+This update is visually displayed in the same text box you will initially input their values, and happens when the focus moves away from the active text box (e.g., by pressing <kbd>Tab</kbd> or clicking somewhere outside of the text box).

 Below is a table describing the various stimulus parameters that can be applied to each channel